kaitolucifer/go-web-app/README.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 </pre>

-A simple template to start building web application with go.
+A simple template to start building web application with Go.

 - Built in Go version 1.16
 - Uses the [chi router](https://github.com/go-chi/chi)